 [Section 50 amended by No. 16 of 1990 s.
 33.]

-51. Persons eligible to hold permits
+51. Persons eligible to hold gaming permits, approval of

 (1) Subject to this Act, any person may apply to the Commission for his or its approval by the Commission as a person eligible to be the holder of a gaming permit.